-DNR and AFS may reimburse each other for joint projects through the annual cross-billing process.
-Joint Projects involving DNR and AFS may be documented through a Supplemental Project Agreement.
+DNR and BLM may reimburse each other for joint projects through the annual cross-billing process.
+Joint projects involving DNR and BLM may be documented through a Supplemental Project Agreement.

-Reimbursement between DNR and other Federal agencies for joint projects requires a Supplemental Fire Project Agreement or other reimbursable agreement.
+Reimbursement between DNR and Federal agencies for joint projects requires a Supplemental Fire Project Agreement or other reimbursable agreement.